ibm-cloud-docs/cli/plugins/catalogs/manage-catalogs.md

 :   Specify the catalog name or ID.

 --name NAME
-:   Specify the name of object.
+:   Specify the name of the object.

 ## ibmcloud catalog object enable-sharing
 {: #enable-share-object}

 Run the following command to enable sharing of a Partner Center managed object.
-You must enable sharing before you can share an object to an account or access list.
+Enable sharing before you can share an object to an account or access list.

 ```bash
 ibmcloud catalog object enable-sharing [--catalog CATALOG] [--name NAME]